sebastian-porling/sebastian-porling/README.md

 ## :point_right: About

-I add a lot emphasis on my creativity in problem solving, product use and personal projects.
-The biggest interests at the moment are in security and user experience.
-I'm driven by exploring different perspectives to present the best product for end-users, owners and other parties.
+I add a lot of emphasis on my creativity in problem-solving, product-usage, and personal projects.
+The greatest interests at the moment are in security and user experience.
+I'm driven by exploring different perspectives to present the best product for end-users, owners, and other parties.

 ## :mortar_board: Education